Caizc/cai-knowledge-base/PRG-0008-A-Game-Development-Blackboard-Part-3.md

 > 1. Install sqllite
 >
-> 2. sqlite .svn/wc.db “select * from work_queue”
+> 2. sqlite3 .svn/wc.db “select * from work_queue”
 >
 > The SELECT should show you your offending folder/file as part of the work queue.
 What you need to do is delete this item from the work queue.
 >
-> 3. sqlite .svn/wc.db “delete from work_queue”
+> 3. sqlite3 .svn/wc.db “delete from work_queue”

 ## 2021-12-12 星期日